 My second guess is that this is going to open space for publishers to find (or more accurately, re-find) higher-quality audience.
 I think publishers are out of their minds if they don’t spend aggressively in the next two years to re-connect with these high-quality audiences.
 Among things to do:

 - Enhance the digital offerings you control.
 Maybe we’re not in a post-website world after all.
+Your mobile site needs to sing.
+And load in a flash.

 - Create a raft of highly satisfying email products.
+Some can connect to the home base, but others should be satisfyingly self-contained.

 - Re-think your app.
 If it’s been gathering dust for the past several years, put work into it.